-Easy Tomato Gazpacho Recipe ~ everybody needs to know how to make themselves a classic cooling gazpacho when the temperatures soar.
+Everybody needs to know how to make themselves a classic cooling tomato gazpacho when the temperatures soar.
 This simple chilled Spanish soup is the ultimate refresher.

-Forget about eating it during the rest of the year, you can only make and enjoy a truly great gazpacho in the summer.
+This lovely cold, raw soup has to be made with garden fresh tomatoes ~ forget about eating it during the rest of the year, you can only make and enjoy a truly great gazpacho in the summer.
 Its charm lies in the exhilarating inverse proportion of sweltering hot (you) to icy cold (it).
 Think of it this way: if its hot enough to ripen tomatoes on the vine, it’s gazpacho time!
-I make gazpacho out of all sorts of tomatoes, from classic red to colorful heirlooms.
+I can make gazpacho out of all sorts of tomatoes, from classic red to colorful heirlooms.
+Use this gazpacho recipe as a template to create your own unique take!

 Tip: I make the gazpacho base the day before I want to serve the soup, that way the flavors have a chance to develop and it makes it so easy to assemble for a quick dinner with crusty bread and wine.

 I’m kind of obsessed with my small but growing collection of this Swiss designed glassware.
 It’s made of heat resistant borosilicate glass, which is insulating, so it keeps hot food hot and cold food cold.
 I love that I can drink hot cocoa or mulled wine from them and not burn my hands.
-They keep my gazpacho icy cold, just the way it should be.
-Click on the photo for details.
+These glasses keep my gazpacho icy cold, just the way it should be, plus it looks so chic.

 Ingredients